Gpap84/seletest/README.md

 <b>Steps for running Demo</b>
 *******************************************

-1] Download project into your local environment
+1] Download project into your local environment<br>
-2] IDE: Using your favorite IDE you need to register it to lombok project first.
-Locate artifact <MavenRepo>\org\projectlombok\lombok\ and double click to jar.
-In the window you must specify the location where STS.exe or eclipse.exe is located and press Install.
-After this step you can import the project to IDE and run the testng.xml as usual.
+2] IDE: Using your favorite IDE you need to register it to lombok project first. <br>Locate artifact <MavenRepo>\org\projectlombok\lombok\ and double click to jar. <br>In the window you must specify the location where STS.exe or eclipse.exe is located and press Install.<br> After this step you can import the project to IDE and run the testng.xml as usual.